 Don’t wait for a hurricane to be on the horizon before making sure you and your home are prepared!
 Regardless if you are in the process of buying a home, recently purchased or have been in your home for years, it's not too late.
 Have your home inspected to ensure there's no damage to the foundation, structure or roof from previous storms.
 Before you buy it's wise to have this done to determine if remodeling costs will outweigh the cost of building new.
 Working with a CRG Realtor you will have the added benefit of a full construction team on your side to assess the home and plans for remodeling.

 There are endless ways to secure your home either to existing structures or when building new.
 Here are just a few ways that can easily help protect your home:

-Roof failures are among the most common and often the most expensive repairs after a storm hits making this a key investment before the storm hits.
+- Roof failures are among the most common and often the most expensive repairs, making this a key investment before the storm hits.
 The expense of roof damage is partly due to the cost of roofing, but also due to the cost of interior damage caused by a failed roof.
-Since the most important aspect of a roof is its structural frame and underlayment it is strongly recommended to remove the entire existing roof down to the decking when re-roofing.
-Our Tides partner, Monarch Roofing, is a GAF Master Elite contractor who can assist you in retrofitting your roof or repairing wind damage from the storm.
+Since the most important aspect of a roof is its structural frame and underlayment, it is strongly recommended to remove the entire existing roof down to the decking when re-roofing.
+Our Tides partner, Monarch Roofing, is a GAF Master Elite contractor, can assist you in retrofitting or repairing your roof.